stnert/Unforgivable-vigilance/README.md

 "Privacy is not the problem, surveillance is."

-Made the vibrations of ❤️ (528 Hz) and 🧘‍♂️ (600 Hz) by an eternal anarchist and cyberactivist 🕵️‍♂️ | I 💜 Free Software and Open Source, forever.
+She was made the vibrations of ❤️ (528 Hz) and 🧘‍♂️ (600 Hz) by an eternal anarchist and cyberactivist 🕵️‍♂️ | I 💜 Free Software, Cybersecurity and Open Source, forever.